ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 user specifications.

 ## Part 2: The Algorithm Behind the Interface

-* This section is going over exactly what's going on within the scripts and how it's all formatted
-* The algorithm is very complicated itself and somewhat convoluted in some areas, so good diagrams will be needed to explain everything in an understandable fashion

   Now that the user inputs are clearly defined, the code within the scripts can do its part and generate a random map utilizing what the user provided.
 The main variables used in the